 - Artistic License - Law: Mostly averted.

 - You Look Familiar: The actor who played Gaffney, Walt MacPherson, had previously appeared in the first season as an unidentified beat cop who finds an earring at a crime scene and offers it to Bayliss as possible evidence.
-Given that Gaffney is an amateurish detective at best, they could very well be the same character.
+Given that Gaffney is an amateurish detective at best and Tom Fontana's claim that they never had actors come back to play different parts, they could very well be the same character.

 - Jossed.
 While the first appearance in "Bop Gun" is never named, the officer's name in "Smoke Gets in Your Eyes" is Frank and he seems to get along with Munch just fine along with not showing any of Gaffney's usual character traits.
 IMDB lists the character as Gaffney but as they go by user submissions and the episode contradicts this, can't be taken as Word of God.